MaDHouSe79/qb-inventory/README.md

 # qb-inventory 2.0.0

-Edit by MaDHouSe79 so you can use cash as item.

-no extra scripts needed this qb-inventory 2.0.0 is cash item ready.
+Edit by MaDHouSe79 so you can use cash as item. you don't need `mh-cashasitem` cause this `qb-inventory` handles the items and money. no extra scripts needed this `qb-inventory` `2.0.0` is cash item ready.

 # Images
 ![alttext](https://github.com/MaDHouSe79/mh-cashasitem/blob/main/image/cash.png?raw=true)